younader/Kraken/README.md

 # Kraken
-A distributed brute force password cracker using Golang and Redis and MPI default number of go routines 8

-to use the application:
+A distributed brute force password cracker using Golang and Redis and MPI\n default number of go routines 8 \n to use the application: \n

-  .clone the repository
+  .clone the repository\n
-  .go install to your GOBIN directory
+  .go install to your GOBIN directory \n
-  .type kraken help to learn more about the cli
+  .type kraken help to learn more about the cli \n